 Sampling the local seafood fare is always a good place to start when you’re this close to the water.
 There are a variety of restaurants with water views that serve up some of the freshest seafood straight from the Atlantic.

 Restaurants like McCurdy’s, in Atlantic Beach, and Blue Moon Bistro, in Beaufort, have seafood certified by Carteret Catch, a local seafood company that ensures it’s verified eateries are only offering locally caught fish and shellfish.
-For a list of Carteret Catch restaurants, click here!
+Check out the full list of Carteret Catch restaurants.

 And if you’re not interested in seafood, check out our list of restaurants that includes steakhouses, burger joints, ice cream and dessert parlors and more.